 Planting the seeds

-Growing up, I thought that everyone was trying to save the planet.
-That it was normal.
-I thought everyone tested pH levels in creeks when they were in third grade and strategically planted flowers, ferns and trees to prevent silt runoff into streams a few grades later.
+Growing up, I thought that everyone was trying to change the world.
+That the norm was social impact.
+In my young mind, everyone tested pH levels in creeks and learned how to mentor their peers.
 Wasn't this what everyone did as a kid at a public school?
-Years later, that answer was a very resounding no. Being part of the Adopt-A-Stream project to help restore the salmon population planted the seeds at a very young age how one person can make a difference.
+Years later, that answer was a very resounding no. Taking part in the Adopt-A-Stream project to help restore the salmon population planted the seeds at a very young age how one person can make a big difference.

 tilth soil and water steward

-Both a personal and professional goal is to align myself with organizations and companies that share my sense of stewardship.
-It is my hope to one day work for a company that seeks to advance environmental justice, reduce socioeconomic disparities and reduce health inequities through sustainable business practices and partnerships.
+Both a personal and professional goal is to align myself with organizations and companies that share my sense of stewardship for the surrounding community.
+Whether it be through technological tools, mentorship programs or good old fashioned volunteer work, it is my hope to one day work for a company that shares in this passion.